Tamala borbonia: Distribution

 Tamala borbonia is native to the coastal margins of the southeastern United States and the Bahamas.
 It grows in the lowlands of Texas, Arkansas, Louisiana, Florida, Mississippi, Alabama, Georgia, South Carolina, and eastern North Carolina.
 Small, isolated populations can be found in coastal Virginia, and near the Maryland and Delaware state line.
 It also grows in the Bahamas and is cultivated in Hawaii.
 It usually grows on the borders of swamp land.

 Due to an invasion of redbay ambrosia beetle in the Southern United States the tree is slowly dying out.
 The beetle was discovered in 2002 near Savannah, Georgia and it carries a laurel wilt fungal disease that is responsible for killing redbays.
 However, foresters agree the species will likely not go extinct in the southeastern U.S. since it appears to rejuvenate to some degree on its own.

 Tamala borbonia leaf with leaf mines by larvae of the moth Phyllocnistis hyperpersea.

 Uses

 The plant is not widely used now for medicinal purposes, however members of the Seminole tribe formerly used it as an emetic to induce vomiting.
-The dried-up leaves can be used as a condiment.
+The dried leaves can be used as a flavoring spice.

 The wood is hard and strong and can be used to build boats, cabinets and for lining the interior of structures.
 The wood is not traded on a large scale so it is confined to the regions where T. borbonia grows.